April 1872 Spanish general election: Electoral system

-Voting for each chamber of the Cortes was on the basis of universal manhood suffrage, which comprised all national males over 25 years of age and in full enjoyment of their civil rights.
-In Puerto Rico, voting was on the basis of censitary suffrage, comprising males of age fulfilling one of the following criteria: being literate or taxpayers with a minimum quota of 16 escudos.
-Voters were required to not being sentenced—by a final court ruling—to disqualification from political rights, to afflictive penalties not legally rehabilitated; neither being criminally prosecuted with an arrest warrant not substituted with bail; nor homeless.
+Voting for each chamber of the Cortes was based on universal manhood suffrage, comprising all Spanish national males over 25 years of age with full civil rights.
+In Puerto Rico, voting was based on censitary suffrage, comprising Spanish males of voting age who were either literate or taxpayers with a minimum quota of 16 escudos in direct taxes.
+Additional restrictions excluded those deprived of political rights or barred from public office by a final sentence, criminally imprisoned (without bail) or convicted, and homeless.

-The Congress of Deputies was entitled to one seat per each 40,000 inhabitants or fraction greater than 20,000.
-406 members were elected in single-member districts using plurality voting and distributed among the provinces of Spain and Puerto Rico in proportion to their populations.
-18 additional seats were awarded to three multi-member constituencies in the island of Cuba, where elections (as well as the updating of district divisions to comply with the new electoral law) were indefinitely postponed due to the military situation.
+The Congress of Deputies had one seat per 40,000 inhabitants or fraction above 20,000.
+All were elected in single-member districts using plurality voting and distributed among the provinces of Spain according to population.
+Cuba and Puerto Rico were allocated 18 and 15 seats, respectively.
+As a result of the aforementioned allocation, 424 single-member districts were established.

-All 200 seats in the Senate were elected using an indirect, write-in, two-round majority voting system.
-Voters in each local council elected delegates—equivalent in number to one-sixth of the councillors, with an initial minimum of one—who, together with provincial deputies, would in turn vote for senators.
-Each province, as well as the whole of Puerto Rico, was allocated four seats.
+All 200 Senate seats were elected using indirect, two-round majority voting.
+Delegates chosen by local councils—each of which was assigned an initial minimum of one delegate, with one additional delegate for every six councillors—voted for senators together with provincial deputies.
+Provinces and the whole of Puerto Rico were allocated four seats each.